ApryseSDK/pdftron-react-native/API.md

 ### Coordinate

-#### convertPoints
+#### convertPagePointsToScreenPoints
-Converts points between multiple coordinate systems of the viewer.
+Converts points from page coordinates to screen coordinates in the viewer.

 Parameters:

 Name | Type | Description
 --- | --- | ---
 points | array | list of points, each in the format `{x: number, y: number}`.
-If either the source or destination coordinate system is page, you could optionally have a `pageNumber: number` in the object.
-Without specifying, the page system is referring to the current page from | string | One of the [Config.Conversion](./src/Config/Config.js) constants, representing the source coordinate system to | string | One of the [Config.Conversion](./src/Config/Config.js) constants, representing the destination coordinate system
+You could optionally have a `pageNumber: number` in the object.
+Without specifying, the page system is referring to the current page

 Returns a Promise.